A Dual Active-Set Solver for Embedded Quadratic Programming Using Recursive LDL' Updates: A Dual Active-Set Algorithm

 Primal feasibility is satisfied if ${\mu}_k \geq 0$ and, since stationarity, dual feasibility, and complimentary slackness already hold, $\lambda^*_k$ is optimal.
-Otherwise, if ${\mu}_k\ngeq 0$, the component of $\lambda$ which corresponds to the most negative component of $\mu$ is added to $\mathcal{W}$.
+Otherwise, the most negative component of $\mu_k$ is added to $\mathcal{W}_k$ (making the corresponding component of $\lambda$ free to vary).